-The Rosie the Riveter Trust Board of Directors invites you to attend Growing a Rosie Future, our Annual Benefit Dinner 2018.
+The Rosie the Riveter Trust Board of Directors invites you to attend Stories to Inspire--Honoring the Past, Forging the Future, our Annual Benefit Dinner 2019.
 This event will honor living Rosies and other home front workers who transformed American industry, society and culture, and help raise funds for our youth programs.
 Enjoy a special evening to benefit programs of the Rosie the Riveter/WWII Home Front National Historical Park.

-Join us at El Cerrito’s historic Berkeley Country Club on Saturday April 7, 2018, to enjoy a special homage to WWII’s Victory Gardens, as we commemorate the many ways ordinary people stepped up to overcome global challenge, and came together as a society.
-Meet special guest Jerry Di Vecchio, renowned former food editor for Sunset magazine, and learn about the roots of the modern farm-to-table movement.
+Join us at El Cerrito’s historic Berkeley Country Club on Saturday April 6, 2019, to enjoy a special homage to the stories and people who inspired a nation and the future generations.
+Meet our special guest Jonathan Jarvis, former National Park Services Director, who now leads the Institute for Parks, People and Biodiversity at U.C.
+Berkeley, and crafted Every Kid in a Park, which has increased access to national parks for youngsters from every background, and their families.
 Help us honor the courage and dedication of WWII Rosies, and raise funds to inspire new generations with vital historical knowledge and a 21st Century “We Can Do It” spirit.

 Berkeley Country Club